alexxijielu/paired_cell_inpainting/README.md

 - For the human model, we recommend at least 250 GB of available hard drive space, if you choose to download the full dataset.

 # Yeast Model
 We have provided a small toy dataset for the yeast model for demo purposes.
-Full reproduction of the results reported in our manuscript requiresdownloading of the entire yeast and human datasets we used; we have included instructions and estimated running times in the "Instructions for Use" section.
+Full reproduction of the results reported in our manuscript requires downloading of the entire yeast and human datasets we used.
+The yeast dataset can be obtained as zip files from our webserver: http://142.150.215.41/image_screens/WT2/

 To run our code on the small toy dataset: